soumadri/HAAlgorithm/README.md

  ## Design pattern used
  * `Singleton` pattern has been used to store the cluster graph as the cluster should not have multiple instances

+ ## Additional notes
+ * The output of the algorithm is a `List<HAInfoTriplet>`, where HAInfoTriplet is an object holding a triplet of `<file to be copied>, <from which other source host file can be copied>, <random destination host which is not source host or the host that went down>`